One might title this article “Autobiographical versus Imagined”.

 Likewise women writers can do the same.
 Joanna Trollope was the author of several historical novels, before finding her mark as a recorder of middle England domestic life and drama.

 So, as a writer, it is worth deciding which genre you prefer – Subjective v Objective writing styles – or rather, which aspect you wish to condition your next oeuvre.
 It is quite a crucial factor.

-If you are writing from personal experience, then you must delve deep into your own emotional life, and you own observations of the effects of events, to create as intimate and unique a narrative as possible.
+If you are writing from personal experience, then you must delve deep into your own emotional life, and your own observations of the effects of events, in order to create as intimate and unique a narrative as possible.

 If you are inventing a completely fictitious tale, then it requires great imagination combined with extensive research, to create an original and authentic-seeming scenario.

 The first presents a highly personalised and emotional insight into life, the second an invented world whose horizons and elaborations are unlimited.